roe-dl/weewx-skyfield-almanac/README.md

 Additionally that file contains information about polar motion, which is used for calculating the hour angle and the depending declination.

-### Ephemeris
+### Ephemerides

-There are no built-in ephemeris.
+There are no built-in ephemerides.
 You have to provide an ephemeris file or let this extension download it from JPL or another source.

 The commonly used ephemeris file `de440.bsp` covers the following